Fast Bowling Prodigy Amir Khan Aims For U19 World Cup Glory - UrduPoint

 Fast Bowling Prodigy Amir Khan Aims For U19 World Cup Glory

-The Swat-born can clock the 140kmph mark on the speed gun.
+The Swat-born can clock around and sometimes bowl beyond the 140 kmph mark on the speed gun.
 His pace and ability impressed the junior selection committee and the Pakistan U19 team management, who chose to induct him in the final squad for the tournament being hosted in South Africa.

 Amir, who was playing tape-ball cricket on the streets and fields of Swat till only a year ago, burst on the domestic U19 scene this year with a haul of 18 wickets in five three-day matches of the National U19 championship in which he represented Khyber Pakhtunkhwa.